singhayush007/JAVASCRIPT/README.md

 # JAVASCRIPT
-This repositories is an explanation of Javascript language.
+This repository is an explanation of Javascript language.